 Students must understand basic radiation safety practices prior to attending the clinical settings.
 Students must not hold image receptors during any radiographic procedure.
-Students should not hold patients during any radiographic procedure when an immobilization method is the appropriate standard of care.
-As students progress in the program, they must become increasingly proficient in the application of radiation safety practices
+Students should not hold patients during any radiographic exposure when an immobilization method is the appropriate standard of care.
+It would only be appropriate for a student to hold a patient as a last resort when no other method is available (immobilization device, a tech, parent/guardian, etc.).
+Students should carefully evaluate the proper course of action and be prepared to justify their decision if they hold a patient.